rodrigoneumann/photographer-ms4/README.md

 <img src="https://photographer-static.s3.eu-west-2.amazonaws.com/media/Screenshot+2020-06-12+at+16.13.30.png" target="_blank" rel="noopener" width="450" alt="Delete Account">
 </div>

 When clicking on the button to delete the account, a message is displayed alerting the user that this action will be permanent and cannot be undone.
-If the user wishes to continue the account will be deleted.
+If the user wishes to continue, the account will be deleted.
 A button is also displayed to return to the profile page.

 ### Portfolio selection
 <div align="center">